quantum-journal/quantum-journal/README.md

 ```
 Before you can do this however, you must install `quantumarticle.cls`.
 You have several options for doing this:

 1. The `quantumarticle` class is provided with install scripts for bash and PowerShell.
-These scripts should work for Windows 7 or later with MiKTeX, or for TeX Live with Linux or macOS / OS X. To install the class into your user-local LaTeX directory from within bash:
+These scripts should work for Windows 7 or later with MiKTeX, or for TeX Live with Linux or macOS / OS X. To install the class into your user-local LaTeX directory you would first clone this git repository `git clone https://github.com/quantum-journal/quantum-journal.git quantum-journal` and them from within bash execute:
  ```bash
  $ cd quantum-journal/
  $ ./install.sh